Repeat-FM/rmp-segment/README.md

 `grunt`

-If it greenlights you are good to go.
+If it greenlights (jshint + jasmine tests are ok) you are good to go.

 ## Example
 Here are some HLS streams generated with rmp-segment